bgerber123/Habitat-Selection-Guidance/MovementHSF.md

 ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1
 ```

-A random intercepts only model is not recommended.
+**A random intercepts only model is not recommended.** This is because we are not dealing with the expected variation of responses to hypothesized spatial factors across individuals.

 <br>